 Not necessarily.
 Card companies are handling requests for financial relief on a case-by-case basis.
 You'll need to contact your provider to explain how the coronavirus has affected your financial situation and to discuss relief options.

-One card is offering what appears to be no-questions-asked relief: As they did in March and April, Apple Card and its issuer, Goldman Sachs, are allowing customers to skip May payments, without incurring interst charges, if they enroll in the card's Customer Assistance Program.
+One card is offering what appears to be no-questions-asked relief: Extending a program started in March, Apple Card and its issuer, Goldman Sachs, are allowing customers to skip June payments, without incurring interst charges, if they enroll in the card's Customer Assistance Program.